 Is it possible to provide voluntary information on the label?
 Where could this voluntary info appear?

-Yes, it is possible to provide voluntary information other than those defined in the regulation (ex: FPR lays down rules to label “poor in chloride” as a voluntary information) in accordance with Annex III, Part I, point 8 of the FPR.
+Yes, it is possible to provide voluntary information other than that defined in the regulation (for example, FPR lays down rules to label “poor in chloride” as a voluntary information) in accordance with Annex III, Part I, point 8 of the FPR.
 In accordance with these provisions, voluntary information shall not mislead the end user and shall relate to verifiable factors.

 Is it possible to put some information outside of the margins of the label (i.e. batch n°, CE mark, notified body’s number, quantity)?